 If by no fault of their own a candidate or committee is unable to file the campaign financial statement, they shall file said statement in person, via facsimile, or other electronic means of transmission.

-Committees required to file electronically may request a hardship exemption from electronic filing by applying to the State Election Commission.
+Committees required to file electronically may apply to the State Election Commission for an exemption of electronic filing in the case of hardship.
 (W. Va.
 Code § 3-8-5b)